bitboy85/esp8266_WifiSwitch/README.md

 - Define a hostname and timezone
 - On / Off over webpage / HTTP Request
 - Press and Hold On / Off ~~(only on touch devices)~~
-- On / Off using hardware buitton
+- On / Off using hardware button
 - Factory Reset using hardware button
 - Weekly timer, up to 20 timer for each day of the week
 - Reading Temperature if DS18B20 is installed